segmentio/segment-docs/src/connections/functions/source-functions.md

 No, Source Functions can't send custom responses to the tool that triggered the Function's webhook.
 Source Functions can only send a success or failure response, not a custom one.

-#### When I try to save my Source Function, why am I seeing this error message: "Functions are unable to send data or events back to their originating source.
-Please ensure the URL used for outgoing data from the function is correct."?
+#### Why am I seeing the error "Functions are unable to send data or events back to their originating source" when trying to save my Source Function?

+This error occurs because Segment prevents Source Functions from sending data back to their own webhook endpoint (`https://fn.segmentapis.com`).
+Allowing this could create an infinite loop where the function continuously triggers itself.

-To prevent possible infinite looping, Segment checks your Function code to ensure that you don't have `https://fn.segmentapis.com` included.
-That URL is used to send data to a Source Function.
-Including that URL in your Function code is a sign that an infinite loop may occur so Segment ensures you can't save your Function if that URL is included.
-To fix this, please remove that URL from your Function code.
+To resolve this error, check your Function code and ensure the URL `https://fn.segmentapis.com` is not included.
+This URL is used to send data to a Source Function and shouldn't appear in your outgoing requests.
+Once you remove this URL from your code, you’ll be able to save the Function successfully.